flojoy-ai/docs/docs/nodes/SCIPY/SIGNAL/SIGNAL.md

 Welcome to the Signal Nodes page!

-Here you can find information about all the Flojoy nodes that can be used for SciPy signal functions.
+Here you can find information about all the Flojoy nodes that can be used for signal functions.

 ## Signal Nodes